jpmintz01/oTree/README.md

 EXPERIMENT CONDUCT
 MUST DO:
 - disable buttons on RPS instruction page...(use div instead of button)
-- fix text and button size on tablet (P-W)
 - Make peace-war selected button darker
 - Add "I will not share information about this study with others until told to do so" to informed consent.
 - double-check PW = PW2 version